 Aleš Kománek (*1982)

-Aleš Kománek, laureate of the 10th G. Fitelberg International Conducting Competition in Katowice 2017 (4th place with 1st Distinction), received his education with outstanding results in the field of conducting at the prestigious Universities of Europe in Prague at the Academy of Music and Performing Arts under guidance of Jiří Bělohlávek, Radomil Eliška, Tomáš Koutník and Leoš Svárovský and in Vienna at the University of Music and Performing Arts as a postgradual student under leadership of Mark Stringer and Yuji Yuasa, where he finished his postgraduate studies in June 2012.
+Aleš Kománek, laureate of the 10th G. Fitelberg International Conducting Competition in Katowice 2017 (4th place with 1st Distinction), received his education with outstanding results in the field of conducting at the prestigious European universities: in Prague at the Academy of Music and Performing Arts under guidance of Jiří Bělohlávek, Radomil Eliška, Tomáš Koutník and Leoš Svárovský and in Vienna at the University of Music and Performing Arts as a postgradual student under leadership of Mark Stringer and Yuji Yuasa, where he finished his postgraduate studies in June 2012.
 His teachers include also professor of conducting at the Conservatoir superieur de Paris Zsolt Nagy and head of the conducting department at the Royal Nothern College of Music in Manchester Clark Rundell on whose masterclasses he actively participated.
-He attended also Opera masterclasses at the European Music Academy in Teplice under guidance of Norbert Baxa and Dwight Bennet.
+He attended also opera masterclasses at the European Music Academy in Teplice under guidance of Norbert Baxa and Dwight Bennet.

 In March 2014 Aleš was one of eight finalists to conduct the orchestra and soloist of the English National Opera in London at the audition for the 2nd Charles Mackerras fellowship.